atomt/acne/README.md

     sudo apt-get install libio-socket-ssl-perl openssl

+If you have cpanminus installed, install directly from github

+    sudo cpanm git://github.com/atomt/acne.git

-To install it from source, unpacked tarball or a git clone, run
+Or to install it from source, unpacked tarball or a git clone, run

     perl Build.PL
     ./Build
     sudo ./Build install

+This will install it into `/usr/local` on most systems with configuration in `/etc/acne` and its internal certificate store in `/var/lib/acne`.

+After installation, run

     sudo acne init

-This will install it into `/usr/local` on most systems with configuration in `/etc/acne` and its internal certificate database in `/var/lib/acne`. `acne init` sets up the certificate database directory.
+    sudo acne init --install-cron

+To set up the certificate store and install the crontab in /etc/cron.d.
+Make sure email to root is sent somewhere if you want to stay on top of renew failures.

 ## Quick start

-*THIS EARLY IN DEVELOPMENT WE DEFAULT TO USING THE LET'S ENCRYPT STAGING API.
-THIS API DO NOT ISSUE GLOBALLY TRUSTED CERTIFICATES.
-SET defaults.ca letsencrypt IN THE CONFIGURATION FILE OR USE --ca letsencrypt FOR acne new TO GET PROPER CERTIFICATES*

 We'll use nginx as the example here.
 It's fairly straight forward to adapt it to other web servers and services.